-To help you avoid paying for LMI, there's a Government program called the First Home Loan Deposit Scheme (FHLDS).
-If you can provide a minimum of 5% of your home loan value as a deposit and apply to borrow through an approved lender – that's us! – the Australian Government will guarantee up to 15% of the value of the property.
+To help you avoid paying for LMI, there's a Government program called the First Home Guarantee (FHBG).
+If you can provide a minimum of 5% of your home loan value as a deposit and apply to borrow through an approved lender – such as People's Choice – the Australian Government will guarantee up to 15% of the value of the property.
 This doesn't mean that the Government pays for the remaining part of your deposit, they are only guaranteeing the lender that you will pay it off.

 First Home Owner Grant (FHOG)

 Keep in mind, the grant varies depending on which state or territory you purchase in, so pay attention to the relevant section for where you live.
-For example, in SA there is up to $15,000 available to buy or build a new home, while in the ACT this value is only $7,000, and in regional VIC the grant is worth $20,000!
+For example, in SA there is up to $15,000 available to buy or build a new home, while in NSW this value is $10,000.
 Again, keep an eye on the maximum property values in your state/territory so that you don't overspend and miss out.